MPLS Impact Awards: Guidance 2022-23

 Please read guidance notes before applying to MPLS Impact Awards.

-The annual MPLS Impact Awards aim to foster and raise awareness of impact by rewarding it at a local level, and prepare the ground for the impact case studies that will be needed for future impact reporting, e.g. Research Excellence Framework (REF).
-Awards are presented at the MPLS Reception in 2021 (date and event format is to be confirmed), with a pay award of £1,000 (minus taxes) made to the individual.
+The annual MPLS Impact Awards aim to foster and raise awareness of impact by rewarding individuals and teams at a local level.
+These awards also prepare the ground for the impact case studies that will be needed for future impact reporting, e.g. Research Excellence Framework (REF).
+Awards are presented at the MPLS Reception in 2023 (event to be confirmed), with a pay award of £1,000 (minus taxes) made to the individual.

-Individuals may be nominated in any one of the following four categories.
+Individuals may be nominated in any one of the following five categories.

-The social impact category could include a broad range of impacts of research, such as those on wider society, health and wellbeing, advocacy, public policy, ethical and cultural issues, practice, public health, social enterprise, the third sector, culture and the environment, etc. There is a separate category for public policy.
+The social impact category could include a broad range of impacts of research, such as those on wider society, health and wellbeing, advocacy, ethical and cultural issues, practice, public health, social enterprise, the third sector, culture and the environment, etc. There is a separate category for public policy.

 Early Career Impact

 To recognise Early Career Researchers’ independent engagement with external organisations or end-users, as laying the foundations for future impactful research in social or commercial category.

 Early Career Researchers (ECRs) are defined as those within seven years of their DPhil award (hence, DPhil students may not apply to the ECR category).
 ECR nominations should demonstrate engagement that is beyond what might be expected, as compared with their peers.